Academic Support Services

 Tahoe Hall 1030

 (916) 278-BIZZ (2499)

-The Undergraduate Business Advising Center of the College of Business Administration (UBAC) assists undergraduate business administration majors, pre-majors, and minors with program advising, career advising, graduation evaluations, and petitions relating to the major and/or minor.
+The Undergraduate Business Advising Center (UBAC) is part of the Office of Student Engagement in the College of Business Administration.
+UBAC assists undergraduate business administration majors, expressed interest in business, and minors with program advising, graduation evaluations, and petitions relating to the major and/or minor.

-The Teacher Preparation and Credentials (TPAC) Office assists students who are interested in pursuing a career as an elementary, middle/junior high, high school, or special education teacher.
-The TPAC advisors work with students on issues related to state and university requirements for credential programs, support for taking required exams, and information about scholarships and other sources of financial support available to teacher candidates.
+The Advising, Recruitment, Retention, and Outreach (AERO) Services assists students who are interested in pursuing a career as an elementary, middle/junior high, high school, or special education teacher.
+The AERO advisors work with students on issues related to state and university requirements for credential programs, support for taking required exams, and information about scholarships and other sources of financial support available to teacher candidates.
 Students considering teaching as a career should visit this office during their first semester.

 First Year Seminars provide students with an introduction to the nature and meaning of higher education and to the functions and resources of the University.
 Students in the class gain insights and develop tools that allow them to get the most out of their university education at Sacramento State.
 The seminars also provide students with the opportunity to interact with fellow students and the seminar leader, building a community of academic and personal support.
 Students who have taken the course do better academically than the general student population.